devopsgroup-io/catapult/README.md

 * force_https:
     * `true`
         * rewrite all http traffic to https
+        * subdomains are not supported as limited by CloudFlare
+        * you will receive an unsigned cert error in LocalDev
 * repo:
     * `git@github.com:devopsgroup-io/devopsgroup-io.git`
         * GitHub and Bitbucket over SSH are supported, HTTPS is not supported